 “What I liked: the concept of a whole course with specific modules, the interactions, the templates.
 I found the resources for client profiles, CVs and cover letters that convert, calls to action and how to incorporate them and Analytics and measurement most useful; I now have processes that I have integrated into my workflow.

 And on a personal note, I really liked the course notes!”

 Caroline Sanders, Translator, Sanders Translations

 “I am just finishing Jo’s Copy & Content – Translated course.
 She is very knowledgeable about translation and content writing and is more than willing to share this knowledge.
-She is also very patient when it comes to answering questions and takes the time to provide a personalised service.
 I highly recommend taking one of Jo’s courses.”